eyesmool/grip/files/test.md

 # Subset 0
 ## `git-init`
-- [ ] grip-init should create a directory named .grip, which it will use to store the repository.
+- [x] grip-init should create a directory named .grip, which it will use to store the repository.
-- [ ] It should produce an error message if this directory already exists, or cannot be created.
+- [x] It should produce an error message if this directory already exists, or cannot be created.

 ## `git-add`
 ### Error
-- [ ] invalid filenames
+- [x] invalid filenames
 - [x] add with no previous init
-- [ ] add with non-existent file
+- [x] add with non-existent file
-- [ ] "usage: grip-add <filenames>"
+- [x] "usage: grip-add <filenames>"
-- [ ] test add with non-existent files (all don't exist)
+- [x] test add with non-existent files (all don't exist)
-- [ ] test add with non-existent files (all don't exist)
+- [x] test add with non-existent files (all don't exist)
-- [ ] test add with some exist and some don't exist
+- [x] test add with some exist and some don't exist

 ## `git-commit`
-- [ ] no commit message
+- [x] no commit message
-- [ ] double commit
+- [x] double commit
 - [ ] commit without adding any files
 - [x] Test subset1_14 (add + commit -a)
+- [ ] usage

 ## `grip-show`
 ### Error